gokyo renjo la pass trek

 We encounter a few other hikers as we trek throughout many hours of walking, so we can enjoy unlimited flexibility during the trek by taking multiple breaks for photography, together with privacy to experience the massive mountain views.
 The empty teahouses of the night give us better accommodations that allow us to share enjoyable conversations with the hospitable Sherpa families.

-We can enjoy hearing the sounds of birds together with the winds and the flowing mountain streams rather than constant human conversation while less number of walkers preserves the better condition of the trail.
+We can enjoy hearing the sounds of birds together with the winds and the flowing mountain streams rather than constant human conversation, while a smaller number of walkers preserves the better condition of the trail.

 Cultural Immersion of Ancient Sherpas

-Along the trekking to Gokyo Renjo La Pass, we will deeply understand the Sherpa people who have been residing in the Khumbu region for more than 500 years!
+Along the trek to Gokyo Renjo La Pass, we will deeply understand the Sherpa people who have been residing in the Khumbu region for more than 500 years!
 It’s like the Sherpa villages froze in time.
-We will observe the traditional stone houses of Namche Bazaar, Khumjung along with Thame, with their nicely painted windows while prayer flags decorate the outside of each house.
+We will observe the traditional stone houses of Namche Bazaar, Khumjung, and Thame, with their nicely painted windows, while prayer flags decorate the outside of each house.

-The Gokyo Lakes present one of the main attractions that draws trekkers toward this specific route.
+The wetland of Gokyo presents one of the main attractions that draws trekkers toward this specific route.
 The highest freshwater lake system exists worldwide.
-The trail features six lakes through which we walk while Dudh Pokhari stands tall as both the largest and most beautiful among them.
-The lakes display an enchanting turquoise blue-green color with the surrounding snow peaks reflecting into the motionless waters.
+The trail features six lakes through which we walk, while Dudh Pokhari stands tall as both the largest and most beautiful among them.
+The lakes display an enchanting turquoise blue-green color, with the surrounding snow peaks reflecting into the motionless waters.

 We will reach our peak adventure point after crossing Renjo La Pass, which stands at 5,360 meters high and is one of the highest mountain passes.
 We will begin our hike from Gokyo before daybreak with our headlamps to guide our path, which becomes increasingly difficult due to rocky terrain.

-Hiking up to Gokyo Ri (5,360m) reveals the most breathtaking mountain sights during our entire Gokyo Lakes and Renjo La Pass Trekking, and for good reasons too.
+Hiking up to Gokyo Ri (5,360m) reveals the most breathtaking mountain sights during our entire Gokyo Valley Renjo La High Pass Trek, and for good reasons too.
 We start our ascent of Gokyo Ri (5,360m) right after dawn while using headlamps to guide us from Gokyo village toward the steep slope.

-Below our position, we can see the blue Gokyo Lake and behind it stretches the enormous Ngozumpa Glacier that extends into the horizon, while we can see several hundred peaks on clear days extending from each directional point.
+Below our position, we can see the blue wetland of Gokyo, and behind it stretches the enormous Ngozumpa Glacier that extends into the horizon, while we can see several hundred peaks on clear days extending from each directional point.
 That's not all, as the mountains of Tibet stand tall in the distance, and valley after valley extends underneath our view.

-Our Gokyo Renjo La Pass Trekking package includes basic trek requirements such as permit costs and logistics along with accommodation, meal services, domestic flight transportation, and one experienced trekking guide with prices starting from USD 1050 to USD 1399.
-The number of hikers in your group determines the overall trekking costs so that more participants lead to lower prices.
-Thus, doing a solo trek to Gokyo Lakes and Renjo La Pass will cost you slightly more than being part of a group.
+Our Gokyo Renjo La Pass Trekking package includes basic trek requirements such as permit costs and logistics, along with accommodation, meal services, domestic flight transportation, and one experienced trekking guide, with prices starting from USD 1050 to USD 1399.
+The number of hikers in your group determines the overall trekking costs, more participants, the higher the prices.

-What makes us who we are?
-Additional Benefits of Booking with Destination Himalaya Treks and Expedition?
+Additional Benefits of Booking with Destination Himalaya Treks and Expedition

 The government-approved Destination Himalaya Trek and Expedition has maintained operations for over 15 years to serve trekking customers as an active member of TAAN (Trekking Agency Association of Nepal) and NMA (Nepal Mountaineering Association).
 More than 98% of our customers express satisfaction with our services, which keeps us a dependable travel partner for future journeys.

-We’ve carefully tailored this Gokyo Renjo La Pass Trek Package with the most affordable price possible in the market, and one of the most amazing parts about us is that you can customize the itinerary to your preference and time duration with the help of our expert company member.
+We’ve carefully tailored this package with the most affordable price possible in the market, and one of the most amazing parts about us is that you can customize the itinerary to your preference and time duration with the help of our expert company member.
 Join us for an amazing lifetime journey to the Himalayas, where our expert guide and team will accompany you every step of the trek, making it comfortable and safe.
 If you are a newbie, then you can opt for other short treks in Nepal with us.
-For further details, you can mail us at info(a)destinationhimalayatreks.com or WhatsApp, or call at +977 9851016814.
+For further details, you can email us at info(a)destinationhimalayatreks.com, WhatsApp, or call at +977 9851016814.

 • Free airport pick up and drop off in a private vehicle